exercism/bash/concepts/functions/introduction.md

 Otherwise, the variable is placed in the _global scope_.

 Local variables can have the same name as a global variable.
-In that case, the local variable _temporarily_ overrides the global one, and the global value is restored when the function returns.
+In that case, the local variable takes precedence over the global variable.

 ```bash
 x=5